 30. Sail a boat

 Your boat can be anything, from a small rubber dinghy to a gigantic sailboat.
 Don’t worry if you don’t own your own boat, there are lots of places where you can hire one.
-If you live in the UK, the National Trust has plenty of our places which have canoes, kayaks and rowing boats available to hire.
+If you live in the UK, the National Trust has plenty of our places that have canoes, kayaks, and rowing boats available to hire.
 You can also find along on a river cruise in many places across Britain.
-Boat trips are exciting, refreshing and a great way to explore nature and sea life.
+Boat trips are exciting, refreshing, and a great way to explore nature and sea life.
 You will definitely get a lot of fresh air on a boat!

 31. Crazy/Mini Golf